trothr/nord/doc/cscratch.md

 There is no release plan or road map.
 Packages are added as knowledge about each is gathered.
 Individual packages have their own versioning.
+Individual make stubs for CSCRATCH are upgraded as needs require and as time allows.

 ## Adding Packages to CSCRATCH